CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-puhti.md

 * Big Mem nodes in the `hugemem` and `hugemem_longrun` partitions (Max 5960 GB per node)

 Request local storage using the `--gres` flag in the job submission:

 ```
 --gres=nvme:<local_storage_space_per_node>
 ```

-The amount of space is given in GB (Check maximum sizes from the list above).
+The amount of space is given in GB (check maximum sizes from the list above).
 For example, to request 100 GB of storage, use option `--gres=nvme:100`.
 The local storage reservation is on a per node basis.

 Use the environment variable `$LOCAL_SCRATCH` in your batch job scripts to access the local storage on each node.